yiisoft/db/docs/en/query/where.md

 Instances of condition classes are immutable.
 Their only purpose is to store condition data and provide getters for condition builders.
 Condition builder is a class that holds the logic that transforms data stored in condition into the SQL expression.

-Internally the formats described above are implicitly converted to object format prior to building raw SQL, so it is possible to combine formats in a single condition:
+Internally, the formats described above are implicitly converted to object format prior to building raw SQL, so it is possible to combine formats in a single condition:

 ```php